ramytanios/rendezvous/README.md

 # Rendezvous Hashing

-An implementation of the [Rendezvous Hashing](https://en.wikipedia.org/wiki/Rendezvous_hashing) algorithm with an illustrative GUI 🤓
+An implementation of the [Rendezvous Hashing](https://en.wikipedia.org/wiki/Rendezvous_hashing) algorithm.

 Using: